 Here's a sampling of some of the many beer-centric things you can do on 30th Street.
 It's a suggested itinerary that would never actually be done in its entirety, but it guides you from north to south with recommendations for stops along the way.

-Like the triple brewery location above, Tiger!
+Tiger!
 Tiger! is technically not on 30th Street, but it's only two doors east.
 And besides, it's so good, it has to be on any 30th Street itinerary!
 (Draft magazine recently voted it one of America's 100 Best Beer Bars.)

 Big wooden communal tables in a casual, friendly atmosphere is how Tiger!
 Tiger! provides its patrons with a great selection of beers (about 24 taps) and a delicious menu of scaled-up comfort bar-food (there are even some vegan options), with an emphasis on locally grown quality ingredients (their house-made sausages and Sunday brunch are awesome).